 Involve the kids in the planning and show them the route and images of sights they’ll see.
 Get an extra map so they can follow along and even help navigate if your GPS fails.

-Pull out easy craft supplies, a Shopkin or other items as needed.
+Pull out easy craft supplies, a new toy or other items as needed.
 Do not, under any circumstances, let your kids see what else is in the bag.
 Keep them in suspense.

 Visit the dollar store before you leave.
 A metal cookie sheet is a great surface for colouring and bracelet making.
 It can also be a magnet board or a tray for snacks.
 While you’re there, pick up a sturdy plastic container to put snacks in for easy pass-backs (#nomorefishcrackersonthefloor) and a shower caddy with suction cups to stick to the windows for kids to store all their little bits and pieces in.